ahariharan95/phish_analytics/index.md

 The [app](https://ahariharan.shinyapps.io/phanalytix_app/) is embedded below:

 <iframe src="https://ahariharan.shinyapps.io/phanalytix_app/" style=" border: 2px solid black;width:800px;height:650px;"></iframe>

-**phanalytix.csv: Original Dataset**

-The dataset we created is comprised of 31 variables and more than 30,000 observations.
-We wrote more than 500 lines of code to gather, clean, and arrange the data in a neat and readable csv file.
-The [dataset](https://github.com/ahariharan95/phish_analytics/blob/master/phanalytix.csv) is uploaded on the [github repository](https://github.com/ahariharan95/phish_analytics) for this page.

 ## Blog

 There is also a blog which goes into more detail regarding the project.
 It includes information on the background of the band and our analysis, some interesting findings from the exploratory analysis results from our dataset, and a detailed explanation of the app.
-The blog can be found [here](file:///C:/Users/Aishu/Desktop/Phanalytix_blog.html), as well as its html file on the repository.
+The blog can be found [here](https://github.com/ahariharan95/phish_analytics/blob/master/Phanalytix_blog.html), as well as its html file on the repository.

+## Process Notebook

+Included in the project is a process notebook which describes the processes my group used to conduct the analysis.
+It includes the overview and motivation for our project, the initial questions we wanted to solve in our analysis, the data we used and methods involved in obtaining it, our exploratory data analysis, and the final analysis.
+It can be found [here](https://github.com/ahariharan95/phish_analytics/blob/master/process_notebook.Rmd), and on the github repository.